 In this paragraph, all the mandatory technical annexes are listed.

-In order to evaluate the energy yield analyses conducted by the Tenderer according to the provisions of the qualified Wind Consultant employed, it is required for each site analyzed to present some key information in a closed and comparable.
+In order to evaluate the energy yield analyses conducted by the Investor according to the provisions of the qualified Wind Consultant employed, it is required for each site analyzed to present some key information in a closed and comparable.
 The information refers to:

 Wind measurement campaign